SichongP/EVA_Instrumentality/README.md

 4. Additionally, you can provide a configuration file containing your information so mkmetadata can autofill "Submitter Details" sheet.
 A template config file can be found at src/user_info.config.
 [See here](https://github.com/SichongP/EVA_Instrumentality/blob/master/config_guidline.md) for more information.
 To include a user information file, use ```--user user_info.config```

+5. You can also add a file named ".ignore" to the directory you provid.
+If .ignore file exists, any files found in your project/analysis folder with an extension that matches the ones on the .ignore list will be ignored.

-5. Complete the rest of metadata file.
+6. Complete the rest of metadata file.
 (See [FAQ](https://github.com/SichongP/EVA_Instrumentality/blob/master/FAQ.md) for help)

 [**See here for a sample workflow**](https://github.com/SichongP/EVA_Instrumentality/blob/master/sample_workflow.md)